abhi062000/blog-website/readme.txt

-This is the django blog Project .
+This is the django blog Project where user can sign up and can post the message.